jeandcarvalho/GSA-Post-Processing-Data-1.0/README.md

   - "Day/Night" select: Night.
   - "Weather" select: Sunny (Must be changed to "Clear Sky" in the future).
   - "Driver" select: Hugo.

-.
+4.2.
+In the nexts conditions the user can choose in:

   - "Road Numbers" The User can choose between 1, 2, 3, 4 or 5 roads (Because SP_NIGHT is limited to this data).
   - "Traffic Volume" The User can choose between Free Flow or Congested.

 5. If the number of cuts found is above 0, you can click on the "Start" button and start the selection of videos from the DataBase SP_NIGHT